Pratima-Kandel/Excel-Customer-Forecasting-Regression/README.md

 - Faculty paydays, with the same surge pattern
 - Days near holidays, which bring 281 more customers

-Cut back on:
+**Cut back on:**

+- Wednesdays, the quietest day at 479 fewer customers than Friday
+- Tuesdays, close behind at 461 fewer
-- Wednesdays and Thursdays, consistently the slowest days
+- Thursdays, at 440 fewer

-- Reducing idle teller time on these days without hurting service
+Staffing down on these three days reduces idle teller time without affecting service on the days that actually need coverage.

 ## Tools & Technologies